elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - Your vision
 - Your target audience
+- How your solution is unique
 - The solution's impact
-- and how this follows best HTML && JavaScript best practices :)
+- and how this follows HTML semantics, CSS best practices && utilizes effective JavaScript :)

 # Next week